Selene: Cult

 Selene played an important role in love magic.
 In Theocritus' second Idyll, a young girl invokes Selene in a love-spell.
 The idyll opens with the girl ordering her maid to bring potions and magical utensils, followed by an invocation to Selene and Hecate, and finally the rather lengthy spell itself; once she finishes her spell, the girl recounts to Selene of how she met and was betrayed by her lover, and calls upon the goddess to witness and help her, hence the love tail is woven into the love spell.
 And, according to a scholium on Theocritus, Pindar wrote that lovesick women would pray to Selene for help, as Euripides apparently had Phaedra, Selene's great-niece, do in his lost play Hippolytus Veiled.
 Plutarch wrote that Selene was called upon in love affairs because she, the Moon, constantly yearns for the Sun, and compared her in that regard to Isis.

 Her and her brother's worship is also attested in Gytheum, a town in Laconia near Sparta, via an inscription (C.I.G.
 1392).
 In the city of Epidaurus, in Argolis, Selene had an altar dedicated to her.
 Records show that a type of cake called βοῦς (boûs, "ox") decorated with horns to represent the full moon or an ox was offered to her and other divinities like Hecate, Artemis and Apollo.
 In addition, a type of flat, round moon-shaped cake was called 'selene' ("moon") and was offered "to the goddess."

-The ancient Greeks called Monday "day of the Moon" (ἡμέρα Σελήνης) after her.
+The ancient Greeks also called Monday "day of the Moon" (ἡμέρα Σελήνης) after her.